Inbibo/adonisfx_docs/docs/licensing.md

 Node-Locked Licensing product keys can be purchased through Inbibo's official website [https://www.inbibo.co.uk/](https://www.inbibo.co.uk/).

+To be able to move node-locked licenses to a different machine the licenses has to be deactivated and activated again on the new machine.

 **NOTE:** Node-Locked Licensing is defaulted in AdonisFX.
 To explicitly switch to Node-Locked licensing in AdonisFX set the environment variable `ADN_LICENSE_MODE` to `0`.

 ### Interactive